JohnLaird04/JohnLaird04.github.io/blog_posts/_posts/2024-01-30-BookReads.md

 The Book Thief - Markus Zusak

+## April
+The Martian - Andy Weir

 # On My List
-Dune - Frank Herbert
+1984 - George Orwell

+The 4-Hour Workweek - Tim Ferriss

 48 Laws of Power - Robert Green

-1984 - George Orwell

 All the Light We Cannot See - Anthony Doerr

+Beyond Good and Evil - Friedrich Nietzsche

+Dune - Frank Herbert

+The Midnight Library - Matt Haig

-The 4-Hour Workweek - Tim Ferriss
+The Nightingale - Kristin Hannah

+The Picture of Dorian Gray - Oscar Wilde

-The Martian - Andy Weir
+Project Hail Mary - Andy Weir

+The Remains of the Day - Kazuo Ishiguro

 The Second Mountain - David Brooks

-Twilight of the Idols - Friedrich Nietzsche

-The Remains of the Day - Kazuo Ishiguro

-Beyond Good and Evil - Friedrich Nietzsche

 The Stranger - Albert Camus

 Touching the Void - Joe Simpson

+Twilight of the Idols - Friedrich Nietzsche

+Wuthering Heights - Emily Brontë

->2026 Pages Read and Counting
+>2413 Pages Read and Counting
 {:.lead}